Purchase Soy-Free Chicken!

 2. Tropical Traditions pastured poultry are fed Cocofeed which contains no soy.

-Cocofeed is an organic chicken-feed ration developed by Tropical Traditions that contains coconut pulp as well as other high-quality natural ingredients.
+Cocofeed is a chicken-feed ration developed by Tropical Traditions that contains coconut pulp as well as other high-quality natural ingredients.
 The coconut pulp is the residue left over after coconut oil has been extracted from the coconut meat.
 Cocofeed contains NO soy.

 In tropical cultures, coconut has been a traditional ingredient in chicken feed for hundreds, if not thousands of years.
 The coconut pulp residue left over after coconut oil is extracted from the coconut meat is still a common animal feed component today in places where coconuts grow.
 This coconut pulp is high in fiber and protein.
 Mechanically extracted coconut pulp was also approved by the FDA as an animal feed and listed in the AAFCO (Association of American Feed Control Officials, Official Publication) as early as 1955.
 While coconut cannot supply ALL the nutritional needs of chickens, there are multitudes of studies that have been done in the Philippines and elsewhere showing how coconut pulp can be a major component of chicken feeds when combined with other quality ingredients.
 Some of these studies are more than 50 years old.